carolynw25/XYZGator/Sprint4.md

 # Work completed in Sprint 4
 ## Frontend
-- Created two games: a matching game and a math game
+- Created two games: a wordsearch and a animal identification game
-	- Matching game: Has a timer, has matching cards, has a winning condition, saves lowest time and current time, can replay the game
+	- Wordsearch game: Has a timer, a random generation of 5 words, random generation of worsearch board, saves quickest time to find words, 			highlights letters selected
-	- Math Game: Has a countdown, keeps a score, and shows wrong answers and changes questions when the right answers
+	- Animal Guess game: Counts number correct, randomly generates a picture and selection of animal names to choose from to identify it, button 			turns green if correct, button turns red if wrong, keeps high score of animals correctly identified in a round.
-- Linked frontEnd to backEnd for signUp page to create new users
+- Linked frontEnd to backEnd for forget password, getting user scores, and updating user profile data
-- Made a file to help retrieve the ID from the backend (to help get user data in the future)
-- Modified LogIn and SignUp page to look neater and more centered
+- Modified About Us page to have more information
-- Modified the Game page so it has instructions under the memory game and math game
+- Finalized game page design and game summaries/how-to-play
+- Simplified dashboard to look less cluttered and correctly display user scores
+- Completely redid the user profile page to accurately display what our site needs.
 ## Backend
 - 'Forgot password' feature finished and completed, switched to using a security question to allow the user to reset their password
 - Fixed functionality to receive and store the time taken to complete the memory game, and then store the record/best time (lowest time)